JSON Formatter & Viewer

 About JSON Formatter & Viewer

-This tool lets you paste or type raw JSON and instantly beautify it with proper indentation, validate its syntax against the JSON specification, minify it for production use, or explore it as an interactive tree view.
-Syntax errors are highlighted with precise line and column numbers so you can fix malformed payloads in seconds rather than minutes.
-Whether you are inspecting a webhook payload, crafting a configuration file, or debugging a serialization bug, a reliable JSON formatter removes friction from your workflow and helps you reason about data structures at a glance.
+Paste or type raw JSON and the tool will beautify it with proper indentation, validate its syntax against the JSON specification, minify it for production, escape or unescape JSON strings, sort keys, show statistics, or let you explore it as an interactive tree view.
+Syntax errors are reported with the exact line and column, so you can fix a malformed payload in seconds.
+You can upload a file or download the result.
+Whether you are inspecting a webhook payload, checking a configuration file, or debugging a serialization bug, a reliable JSON formatter and viewer lets you read the structure at a glance.

 How to Use the JSON Formatter